-Some countries have reciprocal agreements whereby expatiates are provided with access to national health services free of change.
+Some countries have reciprocal agreements whereby expatriates are provided with access to national health services free of charge.
 Whereas in others there will be absolutely no coverage whatsoever and without an appropriate expat medical insurance you put your life at risk.

 The first step expatriates should take when selecting a medical insurance provider is to familiarize themselves with the various plans on offer.
 There are basically three types of plan available-

 International medical insurance can be a short or long term insurance premium that is designed to provide expatriates with cover for medical expenses that they incur when they are living abroad.
 For further insights into this, please see our free guide to expat healthcare insurance.

 Travel protection plans cover expats for any problems they may encounter while they are traveling.
 Typically plans will cover issues relating to lost luggage, airline strikes, death, accidents, travel company problems and health problems.
 Some premiums may cover medical costs encountered while traveling but such coverage will generally be only short term.

 Flight Accident Insurance